shulp2211/minnn/docs/source/quickstart.rst

       minnn extract --input R1.fastq R2.fastq --output extracted.mif --pattern "^(SB1:N{5}) & (SB2:ATGNNNN)\*"

-   Note that extract action will search :code:`R1`, :code:`R2` combination and then try the same search with swapped reads :code:`R2`, :code:`R1`.
-Then it will choose the match with better score.
-This is the default behavior; if you want to check only :code:`R1`, :code:`R2` combination without checking reversed order, use :code:`--oriented` flag.
-   Details for pattern syntax can be found in :ref:`pattern_syntax` section.
+   Note that extract action will check all reads in order specified in :code:`--input` argument.
+It differs from behavior of old versions of MiNNN that also tried swapped :code:`R1` and :code:`R2` by default.
+Details about command line arguments and syntax can be found in :ref:`extract` and :ref:`pattern_syntax` sections.
 #.
 Correct mismatches and indels in barcodes.

    .. code-block:: text